ArenKDesai/Aren-s-Notes/Kafka.md

 When a consumer exits or a consumer is grabbing batches, the offset alignments change.

 When a segment gets old, it can be deleted.
 This is done from the "left" (in queue terms), and never from the "right" or middle.
+Rollover and retention policies are configurable, but they can be set to size, time, etc.